Owings Mills Mall: Christina Brown murder

-When Macy's acquired Hecht's in late 2006, Macy's moved into the former Hecht's building, and Boscov's moved in to the original Macy's building.
-However, Boscov's announced in 2008 that this location would close as part of a plan to close 10 locations due to the company filing for Chapter 11 Bankruptcy.
-This left JCPenney and Macy's as the remaining anchors.
+Federated Department Stores would acquire Hecht's in September 2006, with Macy's moving into the former Hecht's building following the conversion of every Hecht's location to Macy's, and Boscov's would move into the original Macy's building.
+However, Boscov's announced in August 2008 that this location would close as part of a plan to close ten locations nationwide due to the company filing for Chapter 11 bankruptcy.

-An October 2010 story on the mall in the Baltimore Sun stated that the mall was 22.6% vacant.
-WBAL-TV reported on November 10, 2011, that Owings Mills Mall would be demolished in 2013, with a new "outdoor style" mall similar to the revamped Hunt Valley Towne Centre to be completed by 2014.
+An October 2010 story on the mall in The Baltimore Sun stated that the mall was 22.6% vacant.
+WBAL-TV reported on November 10, 2011, that after GGP and Kimco Realty Corporation formed a 50/50 joint venture to redevelop Owings Mills Mall, they planned to tear down the building in 2013, and replace it with a new, $65 million "outdoor-style" shopping center similar to the revamped Hunt Valley Towne Centre, with a projected completion date of 2014.
 An October 2014 story in the Baltimore Business Journal stated that the mall was "about half vacant."
+However, the redevelopment plans faced backlash from locals due to the neighboring Foundry Row and Metro Centre at Owings Mills developments, which also made tenants hesitant to sign on.

-In late September 2015, the interior of the mall was closed, leaving only Macy's, JCPenney, out-parcel restaurants and movie theater in operation.
-Macy's closed in November 2015, and JCPenney announced on January 13, 2016, that it would close its Owings Mills location in the Spring.

-Fixtures from the mall were auctioned in March 2016.
-Demolition of the mall started in August 2016, and was completed in March 2017.
+In late September 2015, the interior of the mall was quietly closed, leaving only Macy's, JCPenney, out-parcel restaurants and the adjacent movie theater in operation.
+Macy's closed in November 2015, and JCPenney announced on January 13, 2016, that it would close permanently in the spring, leaving the mall with no anchors.
+Weeks after that announcement, Kimco Realty purchased GGP's shares in the property for $11.5 million.
+Fixtures from the mall were auctioned in March of that year.
+Prior to demolition, the mall suffered vandalism and structural decay.
+Demolition of the mall commenced in August 2016, and was completed in March 2017, with the exception of AMC Owings Mills 17 and Owings Mills Restaurant Park.